 I know how much learning professionals love to read.
-Last year’s list was crazy popular, so here is a new list of fascinating books for 2014.
+This previous list was crazy popular, so here is a new one.
 Most of these books were published in the past year and there are a few to look forward to in the Spring.

 Learning Design Books

 If you became an instructional designer through happenstance, fate or necessity, you’ll love Cammy Bean’s practical and real-world look at the field.
 She introduces what instructional designers really do and the differences between instructional design in academia and in real practice.

 The meat of the book is in Part II, where Cammy provides a template for working through the instructional design process.
 She explains how to work with subject matter experts and presents how to design with different learning models based on a course’s purpose.
 She also touches on ways to gain attention with a hook, interactivity, writing, telling stories and visual design.
 This is a wonderful book for both accidental and intentional instructional designers.